DETAILED ACTION

 an electrical line for transmission of electrical power to the charger (¶38 – charger includes port/receptacle to allow the battery pack to interface which mechanically and electrically mates with the terminal block of the battery pack, thus providing an electrical line).

-an exchange fan (136) for exchange of outside air outside the outdoor box and inside air inside the outdoor box in contact with the battery pack (¶40 – charger lower portion includes an inlet vent 138 for each battery fan 136 to move air into the receptacle).
+an exchange fan (136) for exchange of the outside air outside the outdoor box and the inside air inside the outdoor box that is in contact with the battery pack (¶40 – charger lower portion includes an inlet vent 138 for each battery fan 136 to move air into the receptacle).

-Qin does not explicitly disclose that a recirculation fan, different from the exchange fan, for recirculation inside the outdoor box of the same inside air in contact with the battery pack, and a heater, wherein the recirculation fan is designed for recirculating the inside air along the heater, and the heater is designed for being supplied, or the outdoor box is designed for supplying, the heater with electrical power at least for the most part by a further energy source, and/or the electrical line is designed for transmission of electrical power to the heater; at least one air inlet opening for letting the outside air into the box; at least one air outlet opening for letting the inside air out of the outdoor box; the air outlet opening is positioned above in relation to the air inlet opening in a vertical direction from an underside to an upper side of the outdoor box wherein the electrical line has an electricity mains connection in a form of a mains plug, and wherein the electrical line is designed for transmission of electrical power from the electricity mains connection to the recirculation fan and/or the further exchange fan.
+Qin does not explicitly disclose that a recirculation fan, different from the exchange fan, for recirculation inside the outdoor box of the same inside air in contact with the battery pack, and a heater, wherein the recirculation fan is designed for recirculating the inside air along the heater, and the electrical line is designed for transmission of electrical power to the heater; the air outlet opening is positioned above in relation to the air inlet opening in a vertical direction from an underside to an upper side of the outdoor box wherein the electrical line has an electricity mains connection in a form of a mains plug, and wherein the electrical line is designed for transmission of electrical power from the electricity mains connection to the recirculation fan and/or the further exchange fan.

 Hori discloses a recirculation fan (96), different from the exchange fan (35), for recirculation inside the outdoor box of the same inside air (¶117 - circulation fan 96 blows air contained within the box across a device within the box) in contact with the battery pack (because Qin teaches a battery pack being contained within the box, the recirculation fan 96 is in contact with the battery pack), and a heater (¶117 – circulation fan 96 blows air across the hot pack), wherein the recirculation fan is designed for recirculating the inside air along the heater (¶117 - air from fan blows across the heater).

-Hori discloses that the electrical line has an electricity mains connection in the form of a mains plug (37); and
+Hori discloses that the electrical line has an electricity mains connection in the form of a mains plug (37) (¶138 – a commercial 110V or 220 V power source connected via a power supply cord); and

 Hori discloses that the electrical line (37) is designed for transmission of electrical power from the electricity mains connection to the recirculation fan and/or the further exchange fan (¶137 – a power supply line 37 supplies power to the fans 33/35).